 At Addiction Helper, we take gambling addiction as seriously as we do any other addiction; the effects can be just as damaging.
 Addiction does not require a substance to be involved in order for it to develop and progress.
 Gambling addiction is what is known as a process addiction.
 This means that the individual affected, becomes addicted to an activity, person or ‘thing’ (as opposed to alcohol or drugs).
 Other examples of process addictions are Sex and Love addiction, Pornography addiction, Co-dependency and Internet addiction.
 All can be just as devastating and carry serious consequences for the individual concerned and for their loved ones also.

-If you or a loved one have a problem or addiction to gambling, please call us now or chat to us LIVE online for immediate help and advice!
+If you or a loved one have a problem or addiction to gambling, please call us now or talk to us via LIVE CHAT for immediate help and advice!

 What Is Gambling Addiction?